AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 ![add-api](assets/add-api.png)

-3. Follow the steps to configure API, create a new service account (JWT) credential, `config.zip` will be downloaed automatically, you will need the private key to generate JWT token
+3. Follow the steps to configure API, create a new service account (JWT) credential, `config.zip` will be downloaded automatically, you will need the private key to generate JWT token.

-4. Go to `project overview` tab, download project metadata from below `download` button and get the needed info from this `.json`file, or you can also get these info from `.aio` file in the project folder.
+4. Go to `project overview` tab, download project metadata from below `Download` button and get the needed info from this `.json`file, or you can also get these info from `.aio` file in the project folder.
 ![download](assets/download.png)
 ![projectjson](assets/project-json.png)

-5. Get credential details information, generate JWT
+5. Get credential details, generate JWT
 ![console](assets/console.png)